49ers Announce IR Decision for Offensive Threat Ahead of Cowboys Game

 Before the team released the news, NBC Sports Matt Maiocco reported that the rookie is being activated.

-“The #49ers are activating RB Trey Sermon off injured reserve,” Maiocco said.
+“The #49ers are activating RB Trey Sermon off injured reserve,” Maiocco wrote on January 11.
 “He went on IR after sustaining an ankle injury in Week 12 against Minnesota.
 Today was the deadline to activate him or keep him on IR for the rest of the season.”

 The more the merrier.
 Mitchell has broken out in a big way this season, but the potential of having a promising runner like Sermon in the stable is something the 49ers should be excited about.